/

 This shift allows teams to move away from administrative management toward relationship-building.

-Below are six of the leading vendors currently defining this new category.
+Below are seven of the leading vendors currently defining this new category.

 Attio: The Programmable AI Powerhouse